-Contrary to the belief of many seniors, one cannot rely on Medicare to pay for long-term care costs.
+Contrary to the belief of many seniors, one cannot rely on Medicare to pay for longterm care costs.
 Although Medicare is available to most individuals age 65 or older, coverage is limited to:

-- 1. Qualified Medical Expenses (80% of an approved amount for doctors, surgical services, etc). - 2.
-Hospitalization for 90 days per benefit period ("spell of illness") with a deductible of \$1,408.00 for the first 60 days and a co-payment of \$352.00 per day for the remaining 30 days.
-Beyond the 90 days of hospitalization per spell of illness, there is an additional one-time lifetime benefit of up to 60 days, with a co-payment of \$704.00 per day. - 3.
-Post-Hospital Skilled Nursing Home Care with payment in full for 20 days and a co-payment of \$176.00 per day for the next 80 days, for a maximum of 100 days of care.
+1. Qualified Medical Expenses (80% of an approved amount for doctors, surgical services, etc).

+2. Hospitalization for 90 days per benefit period ("spell of illness") with a deductible of \$1,600 for each benefit period.
+The first 60 days has a \$0.00 coinsurance per day.
+Days 61-90 has a co-payment of \$400 per day.
+Beyond the 90 days of hospitalization per spell of illness, there is an additional one-time lifetime benefit of up to 60 days, with a co-payment of \$800 per day.

+3. Post-Hospital Skilled Nursing Home Care with payment in full for 20 days and a co-payment of \$200 per day for the 21st through 100th day of extended care services in a skilled nursing facility in a benefit period.
 The term "skilled care" is narrowly defined (see "Gaps in Coverage" below), and even though it is the only Medicare nursing home benefit, its availability is very limited.